The new Livecoding Error Hook in Impromptu

 ;; by redefining the error hook we can provide

-;; additional specialisation - such as replacing
+;; additional specialization - such as replacing

 ;; any unbound symbol with 60!